Our Top Motorcycle FAQs

 DO I NEED TO TAKE A THEORY TEST BEFORE DOING MY CBT?

 In short, no. The CBT passes you as a learner for 2 years, you don’t need to pass a theory test.
-However you will have to pass one if you wish to progress to a full motorcycle license.
+However you will have to pass one if you wish to progress to a full motorcycle licence.
 We would however recommend you brush up on your highway code!
 Here are some basic videos that are worth a look..

 HOW FAR IN ADVANCE DO I NEED TO BOOK MY CBT?